 Federal Direct Student Loans are available and are commonly referred to as subsidized or unsubsidized loans.
-The subsidized Direct loan is awarded on the basis of financial need.
-Students do not pay interest on these loans until they cease at least half-time enrollment or they graduate from their respective institution.
+The subsidized Direct loan is awarded based on financial need.
+Students do not pay interest on these loans until they cease at least half-time enrollment, or they graduate from their respective institution.
 The federal government subsidizes the interest during the time the student is enrolled in school.
-The unsubsidized Direct loan is not awarded on the basis of financial need but rather on the individuals desire for additional funds.
+The unsubsidized Direct loan is not awarded based on financial need but rather on the individual's desire for additional funds.
 Students will be charged interest from the time their loan is disbursed until the loan is paid in full.
 Students may receive both a subsidized and an unsubsidized loan during the same enrollment period, depending on financial need.

 The total amount for which a student may be eligible for is determined by dependency status, enrollment status, Cost of Attendance (COA) and student Expected Family Contribution (EFC).

 Students enrolled in a degree-seeking program may complete a loan application available from the Financial Aid Office or on the Rhodes State website.
 Students must be enrolled for and complete a minimum of six hours per term to be eligible for loans.

 Students classified by the federal government as" Dependent" are eligible to borrow the following amounts:

 - $5,500 per year during the first 30 hours of earned coursework (up to $3,500 is subsidized)